luforst/playground/README.md

   Maybe I'm going to use it in an automatic backup script in the future.
 - dvdcopy-gaugedemo.sh: actually it doesn't copy DVDs but pretends to, showing a sample progress bar

+## R
+- myFirstRScript.R: draws a histogram of Gaussian-distributed random numbers

 ## Fortran
 - hello.f90: Hello world
 - cylinder.f90: self-educational program calculating stuff about a cylinder when given height and base radius